Best Wood for Laser Cutting and Engraving

 Best Wood for Laser Cutting

 Wood is diverse, and while many types are laser-compatible, not all yield optimal results.
-Here, we’ve categorized the best woods for laser cutting into three distinct classes: hardwood, softwood, and engineered wood.
+Here, we’ve categorized the best woods for laser cutting and engraving into three distinct classes: hardwood, softwood, and engineered wood.

 Best Softwood for Laser Cutting and Engraving